andrew/ultimate-awesome/README.md

 - [awesome-conservation-tech](https://github.com/anselmbradford/awesome-conservation-tech) - An awesome list of tech and orgs helping to understand and conserve our natural resources.
 - [awesome-blackfriday-sale-2020](https://github.com/AviKKi/awesome-blackfriday-sale-2020) - Awesome list of blackfriday and cyber monday sale for geeks 🐱‍💻 👨‍💻 👩‍💻.
 - [Explainable-ML-Papers](https://github.com/BirkhoffG/Explainable-ML-Papers) - A list of research papers of explainable machine learning.
+- [awesome-open-banking](https://github.com/caracreative/awesome-open-banking) - A collection of awesome Open Banking APIs.
 - [AwesomeResources](https://github.com/CodheadClub/AwesomeResources) - An awesome list of computer science related resources.
 - [awesome-swedish-nlp](https://github.com/dkalpakchi/awesome-swedish-nlp) - A curated list of resources for natural language processing (NLP) in Swedish.
+- [awesome-filecoin](https://github.com/filecoin-project/awesome-filecoin) - Curated list of useful resources for Filecoin.
 - [awesome-jphp](https://github.com/jphp-group/awesome-jphp) - A curated list of amazingly awesome JPHP libraries, resources and shiny things.
 - [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
 Written by some people at Khoury Finance.
+- [awesome-selfhosted-product](https://github.com/kiarafbickers/awesome-selfhosted-product) - A list of free product focused services and web applications which can be hosted on your own servers.
 - [awesome-cocktail](https://github.com/limejuny/awesome-cocktail) - 국내 칵테일/위스키 바 리스트.
 - [awesome-scientific-machine-learning](https://github.com/MartinuzziFrancesco/awesome-scientific-machine-learning) - A curated list of awesome Scientific Machine Learning (SciML) papers, resources and software.
 - [HashiCorp-Cloud-Guide](https://github.com/mikeroyal/HashiCorp-Cloud-Guide) - HashiCorp Cloud Guide .